-Colorado as a whole, with many ranchers and farmers and several military installations, is fairly moderate to conservative, but Boulder is a very progressive/liberal town, a typical college town and home to the University of Colorado, as well as several hight-tech, science, and research facilities.
+Colorado as a whole, with many ranchers and farmers and several military installations, is fairly moderate to conservative, but Boulder is a very progressive/liberal town, a typical college town and home to the University of Colorado, as well as several high-tech, science, and research facilities.
 We're less than an hour from Denver, a very diverse city with one of the five largest Pride Parades in the country.
-There are several other gay-friendly areas in Colorado, especially ski resorts and other mountain towns.

 The main drawback to living here is that

 I hope you enjoy your stay here, and come to love Boulder as much as I have.